LOOKING FOR LIFE INSURANCE WITH ATHEROSCLEROSIS? YOU ARE IN THE RIGHT PLACE.

 As with any heart condition, insurance companies will be wary of those applying and will rate the policy accordingly.
 Insurance is all about risk, so life insurance with arteriosclerosis can sometimes present unique challenges.

-On the other hand, certain insurance companies specialize in these types of high risk cases.
+On the other hand, certain insurance companies specialize in these types of high-risk cases.
 Do you know which ones specifically underwrite hard arteries with the best rates?
 No?
 Then a qualified underwriting expert who knows where to apply will make all the difference in the world.

 As a general rule, life insurance will never be cheaper tomorrow than it is today.
 It is important to start the process as soon as you can.
 And for goodness’ sake, if you have any problems with plaque in your arteries, please get an underwriting expert involved immediately!

-In addition to living a healthy lifestyle, the best thing you can do when it comes to whole or term life insurance and arteriosclerosis is educate yourself and provide as much information as possible to your agent.
+In addition to living a healthy lifestyle, the best thing you can do when it comes to whole or term life insurance and arteriosclerosis is to educate yourself and provide as much information as possible to your agent.

 You will want to know what goes into the decision process for insurance companies when they are reviewing a case and what you can do to improve your chances.